A Trip to The Met Cloisters: everything you need to know

 The Met Cloisters in northern Manhattan, NYC.
 All photos by John O’Boyle / The Empty Nest Explorers

-If you are looking to get away from the hustle of New York City without ever leaving the city then a quick subway trip to the Met Cloisters is the place to go.
+If you want to escape the pace of New York City without actually leaving it, the Met Cloisters is worth the trip uptown.

 The building incorporates real medieval architectural elements imported from Europe and showcases tapestries, sculpture, stained glass, metalwork, and medieval gardens.

-John D. Rockefeller provided the money to acquire the location in Forty Tyron Park and the acquisition of John Grey Barnard’s collection in 1925.
+John D. Rockefeller funded the purchase of the Fort Tryon Park site and the acquisition of George Grey Barnard's medieval art collection in 1925.

 The museum has four main cloisters (Cuxa, Saint-Guilhem, Bonnefont, Trie) that incorporate stonework and features taken from French and Spanish medieval monasteries and abbeys, shipped to New York and reassembled.